andrechristikan/ack-nestjs-boilerplate-docs/getting-started/adjust-mongoose-setting.md

 # Adjust Mongoose Setting

-!> This is optional document
+!> Just is case, if you mongodb version is < 5

 Go to file `src/database/database.service.ts` and add `useMongoClient` then set value to `true`.